khaivern/ngrx_angular/README.md

 # NgrxDemoV1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.
+This project has been updated to [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a client server.
+Navigate to `http://localhost:4200`.
 The application will automatically reload if you change any of the source files.
+Run `npm run server` for a backend server.
+Navigate to `http://localhost:8000`.
+The application will handle API calls that begin with /api/<routename>.

 ## Code scaffolding